| Criterion | DIY | QuotaClub |

 DIY is not a bad path.
 It works, regularly, for the right kind of candidate.
 Three real strengths:

 - It’s free.
 All the foundational content you need is published openly: the full path post, the salary breakdown, the interview questions, the resume templates, and the salary calculator are all free.
-You can build a complete preparation programme from the QuotaClub site without paying anything.
+You can build a complete preparation plan from the QuotaClub site without paying anything.

 - You retain full control over pace and scope.No external schedule, no booked sessions, no committed hours.
 You can move at your own speed, focus on the gaps you actually have, and skip the parts that don’t apply to your situation.